-Key issues observed by the Internal Audit function as part of their audit work are communicated to the responsible management function, the CEO and the BAC using a suite of reporting tools.
+Key issues observed by the Internal Audit function as part of their audit work are reported to the responsible management function, the CEO and the BAC.

 The Internal Audit function has operational independence to carry out its tasks and to report to and advise the Board (via the BAC).
-To ensure independence, all Group Audit staff globally ultimately report through to the Group Chief Auditor and Group Audit maintains processes and controls to ensure Group Audit staff are independent and objective in all assignments.
-The Internal Audit Policy provides that if the independence or objectivity of the Internal Audit function is impaired, then details of the impairment must be disclosed to the chairperson of the BAC and will be disclosed in the audit report to the Board.
+To ensure independence, all Group Audit staff globally ultimately report through to the Group Chief Auditor and Group Audit maintains processes and controls to ensure its staff are independent and objective in all assignments.
+The Internal Audit Policy provides that if the independence or objectivity of the Internal Audit function is impaired, then details of the impairment will be disclosed in the audit report to the Board and appropriate action taken.
 Additionally, the Internal Audit function is quality-reviewed periodically (at least every five years) by an independent qualified body.
 This review was conducted most recently in 2021 and the results confirmed that Group Audit's practices conform to IIA standards.